-Tips for Getting Started
+Tips for Implementation

-- 1. Own the issue by using the first month of school to make public that reducing chronic absence is a priority through your communications to key stakeholders, the media, students and their families. - Sign your school district up for Attendance Awareness Month in September.
+- 1. Own the issue by using the first month of school to communicate that reducing chronic absence is a priority through your communications to key stakeholders, the media, students and their families. - Sign your school district up for Attendance Awareness Campaign.
 Use the Count Us In! toolkit to find ideas, templates and messaging points. - Share that you are signing on to this Call to Action with your staff, school board and key community stakeholders. - Send out a press release and possibly hold a media event.
-Attendance Works has template commentaries on the Superintendents Call to Action web page to help publicize your participation. - Designate, if you haven't already, a lead staff person to oversee the work and strengthen partnerships with key stakeholders.
+Attendance Works has template commentaries on the Superintendents Call to Action web page to help publicize your participation. - Designate, if you haven't already, a lead staff person to oversee the work, establish a team to help advance a district strategy, and strengthen partnerships with key stakeholders.
+Encourage the staff person or attendance team to use the Attendance Works District Attendance Team Yearly Activities Planning Tool.
 Let us know who the contact is so we can provide online resources. - Build capacity to take a comprehensive, prevention-oriented approach to reducing chronic absence.
 Encourage principals to take a leadership role in ensuring their staff are equipped to take action.
-Alert them to the availability of Attendance Works interactive online Teaching Attendance modules available at no cost for anyone who registers. - Get the word out to parents by adopting attendance messaging strategies that help build a culture of attendance.
-Possibilities include: - " Sending a letter to all parents letting them know that daily attendance is important and that the entire school community is committed to preventing absences. - " Encourage all schools to reach out to students and families to welcome them to school and convey the importance of attendance by using or adapting these parent handouts. - " Encourage schools to show the Bringing Attendance Home video at back-to-school events or parent gatherings. - " Encourage schools to use the Student Attendance Success plan as a tool for talking to parents about attendance. - " Ask all schools to use all attendance incentive programs to recognize good and improved attendance and not just perfect attendance.
+Alert them to the availability of Attendance Works interactive online Teaching Attendance modules available at no cost for anyone who registers.
+Share with them the School Year Attendance Activities Planning Tool, a calendar with suggested activities for each month of the school year. - Find opportunities to incorporate these key attendance messages into your communications with the public. - Get the word out to parents by adopting attendance messaging strategies that help build a culture of attendance.
+Possibilities include: - " Sending a letter to all parents letting them know that daily attendance is important and that the entire school community is committed to preventing absences. - " Encourage all schools to reach out to students and families to welcome them to school and convey the importance of attendance by using or adapting these parent handouts.
+Use or adapt these parent handouts - " Encourage schools to show the Bringing Attendance Home video at back-to-school events or parent gatherings. - " Encourage schools to use the Student Attendance Success plan as a tool for talking to parents and students about attendance. - " Ask all schools to use all attendance incentive programs to recognize good and improved attendance and not just perfect attendance.
 See these guidelines.

-Use your data to prioritize the populations that most need messaging and support.
+Use your data to prioritize the student groups that most need messaging and support.
 Typically chronic absence levels are higher in the transition grades: kindergarten and 1st as well as 6th and 9th.
 These grades are also a critical time to build a habit of regular attendance before students miss so many days they are off track for succeeding in school.
 More ideas for attendance messaging are included in this Attendance Works' Count Us In! toolkit.